gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 ### `metadata.txt`

-This is the main source for the plugin repository, but also the QGIS Plugin Manager, which both extract information about author, version etc from here.
-Generally, you can use this file to store all kinds of meta information, like a help URL or collaborators.
-The metadata.txt file can be parsed in Python with the native `configparser` library.
-Just remember, it has to follow [general config guidelines](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).

-Multiline statements (like changelog) must be indented after the first line.
-Paths are set relatively, e.g. `gui/img/icon.png` if it lives in `quickapi/gui/img`.

 Fill out all details accordingly.
 Find a suitable icon for your plugin and replace `icon.png` (but keep the name to not break any code).
+Find a more elaborate explanation [here](https://github.com/gis-ops/tutorials/blob/master/qgis/QGIS_PluginBasics.md#metadatatxt).

 ### Zip plugin